-8.07 - Managers are required to maintain the weekly Pitching Record as provided by Baseball Operations.
+8.07 - Managers are required to maintain the weekly Pitching Record.
 Managers must provide the Record to the umpires prior to the start of the game.
 The plate umpire will record innings pitched.
 If a manager cannot present his or her Pitching Record prior to the start of the game, the game will result in a forfeit with the approval of the Lead Official or Vice President of Baseball Operations.